reuk/asteroids/readme.md

 ====

 * Lives/health for the spaceship
+* Particle effects when an asteroid splits
-* Precompute asteroid shapes and then reuse them
+* Precompute asteroid and ship shapes and then reuse them
 * Have ship + asteroid classes reference 'static' drawable classes
 * Tweak spaceship physics/controls
 * Score counter